risc0/risc0/README.md

 Add a `methods` crate, which will act as a container for code that runs within the zkVM.
 This crate will be configured with a special build-script to enable cross-compilation of RISC-V code.
-The resulting ELF binary will be embedded within this crate so that it referenced as a dependency in your application.
+The resulting ELF binary will be embedded within this crate so that it can be referenced as a dependency in your application.

 ```
 cargo new --lib methods